ayaqubbaj/ayaqubbaj/README.md

 ### Hi there 👋

-### <div align="center"> I am a web developer who has a passion for creating innovative and user-friendly applications. 🚀💻
+### <div align="center">
+I'm an avid computer engineering enthusiast driven by a passion for groundbreaking technologies, constantly striving to expand the horizons of what's achievable through computation. 🌟💻
 </div>